 - trouble allowing others into their personal space or interact with their special possessions or creations

 - misunderstanding personal boundaries concerning space, order, or preferences of others

-One point I would like to make is that some of these things are only problems if you don’t know or understand them.
-If your idea of showing love is gazing into each other’s eyes, an autistic partner who is uncomfortable with doing that could be misunderstood as not loving you.
-However, with understanding, you can know that it isn’t personal, and begin to recognize when they show affection in other ways.
+These things are only problems if you don’t know or understand them.
+If your idea of showing love is gazing into each other’s eyes, an autistic partner who is uncomfortable doing that could be misunderstood as not loving you.
+However, with understanding, you can know that it isn’t personal and begin to recognize when they show affection in other ways.

-Let’s explore the complications that can manifest in a person with autism while expressing love.
+Let’s explore the complications that can manifest in someone with autism while expressing love.
 Autism spectrum disorder is not something that needs to be fixed.
 It is something that needs to be understood.

-The dangers of a lack of ability to interpret the intentions of others lies in the reality that there are people who will prey on others.
+The dangers of a lack of ability to interpret the intentions of others lie in the reality that there are people who will prey on others.
 Social cues play a big part in the grooming process employed by many predators.
-If your child is oblivious to the nuances of body language and personal boundaries, or is limited in their verbal communication, they can become targets.
+If your child is oblivious to the nuances of body language and personal boundaries or is limited in verbal communication, they can become targets.